zerocool979/possibility-of-falling-in-love/README.md

 ---

-> _"Machine Learning can’t guarantee true love… but hey, at least it can give you a hint!"_ – This App
+> _"Machine Learning can’t guarantee true love… but hey, at least it can give you a hint!"_ – someone strange